ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 * [Inventory database](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2#inventory-database)

 ## Cfg 2: Web App, API Connect on ICP
-This configuration is not yet supported.
-The API Connect gateway component, the API manager and API developer portal are all deployed on ICP.
+The approach of this configuration is to deploy API management components to private cloud.
+This configuration is not yet supported as not all of those components are deployable on ICP.
+Only the API gateway is running on ICP.

 ![](./bc-icp-cfg2.png)

-The gateway flow running the interface mapping runs on IBM Integration bus.

-This configuration should be quite common as the Integration Bus is using existing high end deployment, scale both horizontally and vertically, and most likely will not move to ICP.
+The gateway flow running the interface mapping runs on IBM Integration bus on premise: this configuration illustrates deep adoption of the ESB pattern leveraging existing high end deployments, scaling both horizontally and vertically.
+In this model the concept of operation for mediation and integration logic is kept.

-When API Connect will support full container deployment this configuration will be valid and documented here.
+When API Connect will support full container deployment this configuration will be completed.

 ## Cfg 3: Web App, API Connect and Liberty App on ICP